MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest3.md

 Click on 'Save'.
 After a minute the agent should trigger.

-In th **Activity** tab you should get a new row giving you the information about the agent run.
+In the **Activity** tab you should get a new row giving you the information about the agent run.

 ![Run](../images/3_Activity.png)